Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 User stories

-First Time Visitor Expectation
+First Time Visitor Expectations:
 A First Time user will want to easily understand the main purpose of the site and learn more about the clubs.
 A First Time user will want to be able to easily navigate throughout the site to find content.
 A First Time user will want to view the website and content clearly on my mobile device.
 A First Time user will want to sign their child up for a class.
 A First Time user will want to find ways to follow the bookclubs social media platforms.
+A First Time user will want to find the bookclubs main contact information and location.

-Returning Visitor Expectations
+Returning Visitor Expectations:
 A Returning user will want to sign my child up for a class.
 A Returning user will want to check location addresses and times of classes.

-Frequent Visitor Expectations
+Frequent Visitor Expectations:
 A Frequent user will want to check location addresses and times of classes.
 A Frequent user will want to see photos from the classes.